MileHacker Logo

 Culinary Wonders

 Widely celebrated as Turkey's gastronomic heart, Gaziantep’s cuisine is an UNESCO recognized heritage.
-Expect a rich array of kebabs, stews, pastries, and desserts, all featuring local components such as pistachios and red pepper paste.
+Expect a rich array of kebabs, stews, pastries, and desserts, all with local ingredients like pistachios and red pepper paste.
 Food goes beyond sustenance here; it forms a way of life, a source of local pride and identity.

 Historical Riches

-The city and its surroundings are full of history.
+The city and its surroundings are filled with history.
 The world-renowned Zeugma Mosaic Museum displays breathtaking Roman mosaics.
 Gaziantep Castle, though undergoing restoration, is a symbol of the city's resilience.

 City's Character